JetBrains/jpa-buddy-documentation/reporting-issues/reporting-issues.md

     ![about-intellij-idea](img/about-intellij-idea.png)

-3. If something goes entirely in an unpredictable way and the error reporting mechanism with stake trace did not appear, a log file would be very useful.
+3. If something goes entirely in an unpredictable way and the error reporting mechanism with a stack trace did not appear, a log file would be very useful.
 You can find it in Help -> Show Log in Explorer (or Finder if you use macOS).

     ![help-show-log](img/help-show-log.jpeg)